The Wheel of Fortune

 Reading the Card

-Tyche and the Wheel of Fortune usually brings change not luck.
+Tyche and the Wheel of Fortune usually brings change, not luck.

-The reversal
+The Reversal

 The reversed card suggests the same cycles will have a disrupting effect on your life overall, and that the natural order of things will not be working for you.
-This is not a bad result however; a Tarot reading is never final because you can change the outcome.
-Perhaps it is better to wait or fix the situation before proceeding.
-Thus a reversed Wheel of fortune is never outright bad luck if you act on the reading, treating it as a warning of what will happen if you change nothing.
+This is not inherently a bad result.
+A Tarot reading is never final because you can change the outcome.
+Perhaps it is better to wait, or to fix the situation before proceeding.

 Card Design Process

-The objects on Tyche’s floor were made in several ways; 3D modelling, AI and photography.
-Tyche herself is a combination of AI and digital painting.
+The objects on Tyche’s floor were made in several ways: 3D modeling, AI, and photography.
+Tyche herself is a combination of AI generation and digital painting.

 Final Words